morethanbooks/XML-TEI-Bible/documentation/documentation.md

 Thanks to Maria Calvo for many data, patiente and knowledge.
 The way I work owes you more than I usually recognize.
 Thanks to Tabea for listening and support.
-Thanks to Matthias Ziegler for thinking that this project is worth of his time.
+Thanks to Matthias Ziegler for the translations into German and Portuguese about some of the names.

 # Future Work and colaboration